twse/random-stuff/Readable Fonts/Transliteration.md

 Galig (1999), by Akira Kamimura, is a TrueType font based on Times New Roman Regular for Mongolian transcription.
 It relocates some ASCII characters.

-Gāndharī Unicode (2008), by [Andrew Glass](http://www.andrewglass.org/), is a font based on Times Gāndharī.
+Gāndhārī Unicode (2008), by [Andrew Glass](http://www.andrewglass.org/), is a font based on Times Gāndhārī.
 The font includes keyboard drivers for use with Windows and Word.

 The Hobogirin font is identical to the Kenneth Ray Norman encoding but uses a different designer.